robusta-dev/robusta/docs/home.rst

 Welcome to Robusta Docs
 ===================
-Robusta is an open source platform for Kubernetes troubleshooting.
-It sits on top of your monitoring stack (Prometheus, Elasticsearch, etc.) and tells you why alerts occurred and how to fix them.
+Robusta is an open source platform for Kubernetes monitoring and runbook automation.
+It can be installed as full monitoring stack or an add-on for Prometheus and other tools.

+Robusta watches your cluster, identifies problems, and gathers observability data about the cause.
+It also support writing automatic remediations.

 .. button-ref:: gettingstarted-index
     :color: primary